vutl/Multimodel-Sentiment-Analysis/README.md

 ![SaaS UI](./docs/Project_Example.png)
 *Screenshot of the SaaS dashboard: video upload, real-time analysis, API key management, quota tracking, and API usage examples.*

-> **Tip:** Place these images in a `docs/` folder at the project root.
-If you use different paths, update the links above accordingly.

 ---

 ## Notes